FOURTH DUI OFFENSE IN PA

 What should I do if I'm facing a 4th offense DUI in Pittsburgh?

 Hire a lawyer immediately.
 If you are facing a fourth DUI within the last 10 years, don't wait until you get charges in the mail to start building your defense.
 You need to get a lawyer on your side quickly to help fight for your freedom.
+Your lawyer will likely recommend that you pursue inpatient alcohol rehabilitation.

 At the Zuckerman Law Firm, we have had recent success at trial on 4th DUI cases.
 As noted on our DUI overview page, there are many types of defenses that can apply to your case.
 Call us today at 412-447-5580 for a free consultation.